Overview

 5. Electromagnetism

-If you dedicate around 4 hrs per weekday, you can easily cover all the material within a month and half.
+If you dedicate around 4 hrs per weekday, you can easily cover all the material (including practice) in under 2 months.

 1. Read through the free articles I’ve created for each Unit.
 I’ve broken it down into digestible sections and included videos to help with problem solving.